Time: 18:30 - 20:30

 What will we cover?

-On each session we will cover both technical and creative aspects of photography.
-From session 2, there will be feedback on images taken between sessions and practical ways to improve.
+Each session will cover both technical and creative aspects of photography.
+You will receive feedback on your images taken between sessions and practical ways to improve them.

 Session 1: ISO, exposure and colour basics, image size and file types (JPEG or RAW).
 How to upload to and share images on Google Classroom, and how to get the best results from this online course.